 Jonas is best known as a member of the band The Jonas Brothers, and to Broadway fans as both J. Pierrepont Finch in the 2011 revival of How to Succeed in Business Without Really Trying and Marius in the 25th anniversary concert of Les Misérables.
 Marius was actually his second Les Miz experience, after playing Gavroche during the original Broadway production.
 He also performed as Chip in Beauty and the Beast and Little Jake in the 1999 revival of Annie Get Your Gun.

 Grande played Charlotte and understudied Patrice in 13 on Broadway before becoming Cat Valentine on Nickelodeon’s Victorious and Sam & Cat.
-After singing a track on the Victorious soundtrack album, Grande started a music career that has transformed her into a major pop star, with such chart-topping hits as “Into You” and “Side to Side.”
-Grande returned to musical theatre in 2016, playing Penny in NBC’s Hairpsray, Live!
+After singing a track on the Victorious soundtrack album, Grande started a music career that has transformed her into a major pop star.
+Grande returned to musical theatre in 2016, playing Penny in NBC’s Hairpsray Live!.

-Tony-nominated for his performance as Barry Mann in Beautiful: The Carole King Musical and slated to appear in the Broadway-bound Roman Holiday, Spector made his Broadway debut as Gavroche during the original run of Les Misérables.
+Tony-nominated for his performance as Barry Mann in Beautiful: The Carole King Musical and recently seen on Broadway as Sonny Bono in The Cher Show, Spector made his Broadway debut as Gavroche during the original run of Les Misérables.

 Thomas was Tony-nominated for his recent performance as Horace Giddens in The Little Foxes and has also appeared on Broadway in such shows as You Can’t Take It With You, An Enemy of the People, Race, and Democracy.
 But he made his Broadway debut at the age of seven years old as a replacement John Roosevelt in Sunrise at Campobello.